-Keck Medicine Web services, part of PR & Marketing for the USC Health Sciences Campus, is primarily responsible for the content of the Keck School of Medicine of USC website.
-Additionally, new project development and any strategic decisions are further decided and approved with the assistance of the Dean’s office.
+Keck Medicine Web Services, part of public relations and marketing for the USC Health Sciences Campus, is primarily responsible for the content of the Keck School of Medicine website.
+Additionally, new project development and any strategic decisions are further decided and approved with the assistance of the dean’s office.
 The web services group is tasked with assisting departments, institutes, centers, programs and divisions with updating, maintaining and ensuring content is correctly represented for the enterprise.

 Request for Updates and Changes